Tupac Shakur receives Walk of Fame star honor in the same month as birthday

 The late rapper’s sister, Sekyiwa “Set” Shakur, accepted the star on behalf of their family.
 During her speech, she shed tears while describing her older brother’s vision of being celebrated with a star in Hollywood.

+The Walk of Fame said Shakur was selected to receive a star in 2013, but the organization waited for his family and estate to select a date.

 Shakur was given the 2,758th star on the Walk of Fame.
-His birthdate is on June 16.
+His birthday is June 16.

 Shakur, one of the most prolific figures in hip-hop, died in 1996 from gunshot wounds at the age of 25.
-His career only lasted five years, but he sold more than 75 million records worldwide with diamond-certified album “All Eyez on Me,” which was packed with hits including “California Love (Remix)”, “I Ain’t Mad at Cha” and “How Do U Want It.”
+His professional music career only lasted five years, but he sold more than 75 million records worldwide, including the diamond-certified album “All Eyez on Me,” which was packed with hits including “California Love (Remix)”, “I Ain’t Mad at Cha” and “How Do U Want It.”
 He was inducted into the Rock & Roll Hall of Fame in 2017.

 As an actor, Shakur starred in several popular films such as “Poetic Justice,” “Gang Related,” “Juice” and “Above the Rim.”

 “He defied the distinction between art and activism,” said radio personality Big Boy, who emceed the ceremony.
-He spoke about how Shakur has been remembered with museums exhibits dedicated to the entertainer including the “Tupac Shakur.
+He spoke about how Shakur has been remembered with museum exhibits dedicated to the entertainer, including “Tupac Shakur.
 Wake Me When I’m Free” last year and “All Eyez on Me” at the Grammy Museum in 2015.
+He’ll soon have a stretch of an Oakland street renamed after him.

-Several in the crowd yelled Tupac’s name while others blasted some of his biggest hits such as “Dear Mama,” “Changes” and “Ambitionz Az a Ridah.”
+Many in the crowd often yelled Tupac’s name while others blasted some of his biggest hits such as “Dear Mama,” “Changes” and “Ambitionz Az a Ridah.”

-“Tupac Amaru Shakur has become a global symbol of rebellion – a symbol as visible and important as Malcolm X and Che Guevara and an inspiration to activists today,” said Allen Hughes, who directed the FX documentary “ Dear Mama.”
+“Tupac Amaru Shakur has become a global symbol of rebellion – a symbol as visible and important as Malcolm X and Che Guevara and an inspiration to activists today,” said Allen Hughes, who directed the FX documentary “ Dear Mama: The Saga of Afeni and Tupac Shakur.”
 The documentary delves into the rapper’s mother, Afeni Shakur’s, past as a female leader in the Black Panther Party while exploring Tupac’s journey as a political visionary and becoming one of the greatest rap artists of all time.

 “The world feels Tupac’s message,” Hughes said about Shakur, who was born in New York.
 “Not so bad for a little Black boy from Harlem, right?”